imaginaryusername/Reusable_specs/reusable_addresses.md

 Upon receiving subscribed transactions, the wallet can then attempt, for each input where signature suffix matches its paycode, to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching signature suffix.
 If no output addresses match R'<sub>0</sub> = CKDpub(R,cG,0), move on to another matching input; if no inputs are left in the transaction, discard the transaction.
 If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived from that input and attempted to match available outputs, until no more addresses can be found for a given i.
 This step can also be performed by specialized, trusted servers entrusted with scan privkeys.

 Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
 Funds are now available to be spent.

+**Sending: Offchain communications**

+If the paycode specifies offchain communications via setting the version byte and does not specify additional relay methods, the sending wallet shall attempt to relay through Ephemeral Relay servers.
+The constructed transaction shall first be encrypted with the payment code's scan pubkey, using a common ECDSA-based scheme such as [electrum-ECIES](https://github.com/Electron-Cash/Electron-Cash/blob/master/lib/bitcoin.py#L690), then handed off to a relay server.
+The transaction is considered "Sent" when the sending wallet detects the same transaction being broadcasted by a retention server.

+To remain trustless against the possibility of relay or retention servers denying service, after a short timeout (e.g. 30 seconds), if the transaction is not detected, the sending wallet shall consider the broadcast failed and construct a "clawback" transaction that spends the same output to a new address she controls.
+This is to avoid the case where the trade is voided - recipient never sends goods or services to the sender - yet after some time the recipient broadcasts the transaction anyway, robbing the sender.

 **Receiving: Offchain communications**